domtronn/nuzlocke.app/src/docs/radred_hard.md

 This is the most challenging mode in Radical Red for players who want an _extreme_ challenge.
 This guide details the Boss teams for [**Hardcode Mode**]() so that you don't get caught off guard.

-You can check out the insane teams of **Hardcore mode** over at the [Radical Red Hardcore guide](https://nuzlocke.app/guides/radical-red-hardcore) page.

 #### **❤️ Easy Mode**

 While still being more difficult than FireRed, Easy Mode is the most accessible way to play Radical Red.
 It provides a challenge but is designed for players who want a less intense experience.

+You can see an equivalent of this guide over at the ["Easy Mode" Radical Red guide](https://nuzlocke.app/guides/radical-red) page.

 ### New Boss Mechanics